christenmartin/exp-seq-review-for-learning-team/README.md

 6. Look at your new database in Postico and see what data you have
 7. Start the application with: `npm start`
 8. Start looking at routes!
 Remember that all routes that serve up data in this project are prepended with `localhost:3000/api`, i.e. the full all dogs route is `localhost:3000/api/dogs/`
-9. Use your browser and/or Postman to test out get routes and use Postman to test out put, post, and delete routes.
-Play around with the different ways you can add data: remember that with the existing setup, you can pass in an ownerId when you create a dog, for example, and an association will be made automatically.
-You can also post a dog with a dogYearsAge property and it will automatically create an age field based on the virtual setter we have.
+9. Use your browser to test out get routes and use Postman to test out put, post, and delete routes.
+Play around with the different ways you can add data with the existing setup, for example:
+    1. You can pass in an ownerId when you create a dog and an association will be made automatically (as long as an owner with that id exists in the database)
+    2. You can also post a dog with a dogYearsAge property and it will automatically create an age field based on the virtual setter we have
+    3. Aaaand you can create a dog without specifying a breed and your dog will be assigned the breed 'mutt' by default